-Symptoms vary according to the cause.
-Women can have hot flashes, discharge of milk from the nipples, vaginal dryness, headaches, and vision changes.
-Some women develop acne and grow hair on the face and body.
-Many women have no symptoms other than the lack of periods.
+Other associated symptoms vary according to the cause.
+Primary ovarian insufficiency can cause hot flashes and vaginal dryness.
+An elevated prolactin level can lead to discharge of milk from the nipples.
+A pituitary tumor can result in headaches and vision changes.
+Polycystic ovary syndrome can cause acne and hair growth on the face and body.
+Many women have no symptoms other than the lack of menstrual periods.

 Women naturally stop menstruating during pregnancy, long-term breastfeeding, and menopause.
 Birth control pills and injections and hormone-containing IUDs cause amenorrhea in some women.
 A number of other conditions can cause secondary amenorrhea.

 Primary ovarian insufficiency, also called premature ovarian failure (menopause before age 40) can be caused by:

 Long-term lack of ovulation (release of an egg from the ovary) due to disorders of the hypothalamus can be caused by:

 Long-term lack of ovulation due to disorders of the pituitary can be caused by:

 Your doctor will ask questions about your medical history and do a physical exam.
 You will have a pregnancy test.
 Your doctor will likely order blood tests to check levels of FSH, estradiol, TSH, and prolactin.
 Blood tests also can measure androgen levels and check for thyroid or adrenal gland disorders.

 If you are diagnosed with primary ovarian insufficiency , your doctor may check your chromosomes to see if a genetic abnormality is the cause.
 If your doctor thinks you may have a problem with your pituitary gland or hypothalamus, you will have an MRI, a brain imaging test.
 Some also have imaging tests of their reproductive organs.